appsemble/appsemble/docs/AppsembleIntroduction/index.md

 ## Conclusion Introduction

-As you have seen, reading YAML code is not that hard if you understand the basics.
-However, to create a fully working app from scratch is still quite a challenge after studying this manual.
-What you should be able to do is understand how existing apps work and you should also be able to look at documentation in the Block Store.
-We recommend that you take a look at some existing apps and even clone them.
-Try making changes to the configuration in the App Definition and see if the app behaves the way you want it to.
-Once you have done that, you can take it to the next step and try to build an app yourself.
+As you have seen, reading YAML code from the examples and existing apps is not that hard now that you understand the basics of Appsemble.
+To get to the next step and build an app yourself we recommend that you take a look at the existing apps in the app store.
+You can clone an app and try to make changes to the configuration of the App.
+See if the app behaves the way you want it to.